About Oak Tree Animals' Charity

 Oak Tree provides a safe place for all animals in their time of need.
 We look to rehome dogs, cats, and equines and work to support good, long-term healthy relationships between animals and their owners out in the community.

-Every year Oak Tree takes in hundreds of lost or unwanted animals and gives them a second chance.
+Every year Oak Tree takes in hundreds of animals and gives them a second chance.
 We rehabilitate the animals, but we also prepare potential owners for life with a new companion and offer the help and support necessary for both animal and owner to live a long and happy life together.
 Our work in the community means that loving pet owners can find the information and resources they need to keep their animals happy, healthy and in good homes.
 We also support unowned animals such as feral cats through our Trap Neuter Return (TNR) programme.

 We use educational campaigns to raise awareness and change perceptions, hoping to provide a brighter future for animals in all walks of society.
 Our team speaks to schools, community groups and colleges about animal welfare and offers advice on working with animals in the future, investing in our younger generations and providing them with the knowledge they need to help animals in the long term.